 In recent years, the number of professional and general liability suits and the dollar amounts of damage recoveries have increased nationwide, resulting in substantial increases in malpractice insurance premiums, higher deductibles and generally less coverage.
 Professional liability and other actions alleging wrongful conduct and seeking punitive damages are often filed against health care providers.
 Insurance does not provide coverage for judgments for punitive damages.
 Litigation also arises from the corporate and business activities of the Obligated Group, from the status of each Member of the Obligated Group as an employer and as a result of medical staff or provider network peer review or the denial of medical staff or provider network privileges.
 Certain of these risks are not covered by insurance or other sources and may, in whole or in part, be a liability of the Obligated Group.
-For example, some antitrust claims or business disputes are not covered by insurance or other sources and may, in whole or in part, be a liability of the Institution if determined or settled adversely.
+For example, some antitrust claims or business disputes are not covered by insurance or other sources and may, in whole or settled adversely.